wanghekunyuan/EcoBound/README.md

 - Aligned raster layers saved in the specified output folder
 - File names and formats are preserved (e.g., `GDP.tif`, `NDVI.tif`, `LST.tif`)
 > ✅ This prepares input data for further analysis such as trend detection and GeoDetector.
 Recommended as the **first step** in any workflow using heterogeneous raster datasets.

 ---

 ### 🧪 GeoDetector Analysis

 Performs geographical detection of explanatory variables for a target ecological indicator using spatial stratification.
-The mathematical foundation of all calculations is fully consistent with the original GeoDetector framework (see [Wang et al., 2020](https://doi.org/10.1080/15481603.2020.1760434)).
+The mathematical foundation of all calculations is fully consistent with the original GeoDetector framework (see [Song et al., 2020](https://doi.org/10.1080/15481603.2020.1760434)).

 Included modules: **Factor Detector**, **Interaction Detector**, **Risk Detector**, and **Ecological Detector**.